sendgrid/docs/source/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.md

    <tbody>
       <tr>
          <th>dkim</th>
-         <td>A JSON string containing the verification results of any DKIM and domain keys signatures in the message.</td>
+         <td>A string containing the verification results of any DKIM and domain keys signatures in the message.</td>
       </tr>
       <tr>
          <th>Email</th>
-         <td>A JSON string containing the email headers, date, body, and attachments</td>
+         <td>A string containing the email headers, date, body, and attachments</td>
       </tr>
       <tr>
          <th>To</th>